 Looking at specific aspects of quality of life after prostate cancer treatment, when it comes to pain and discomfort, this increases as men move through the treatment stages.
 More than three times the pain and discomfort are reported after chemotherapy compared with early stage treatments (D1).

-For tiredness, more than one third of men who had received chemotherapy said they had felt tired in the past week – twice the number of other treatment groups.
+For tiredness, more than one third of men who had received chemotherapy said they had felt tired in the past week – considerably more than other treatment groups.
 And with insomnia, the study found men were affected more after radiotherapy with ADT and also after chemotherapy.
 The effects nearly double as treatment progresses.

 Findings about mental health

 In mental health, the study found that 42% of men who have been treated for prostate cancer say they are anxious or depressed to some extent.
 Which treatments are most linked with mental health problems?
 Chart M3 shows that the problems seem to get worse the more advanced the cancer, when men are more likely to be receiving ADT and chemotherapy.